Best Places for Generation Z to Save Money

 Money Market Accounts

-A money market account combines the features of a savings account (i.e. earning interest on deposits) with the benefits of a checking account, such as debit or ATM card access or check-writing capabilities.
-High-yield money market accounts can offer an APY range that's comparable to what you might get with a high-yield savings account.
+A money market account combines the features of a savings account, like earning interest on deposits, with the benefits of a checking account, such as debit or ATM card access or check-writing capabilities.
+High-yield money market accounts can offer an APY that's comparable to what you might get with a high-yield savings account.

-This type of account may be good for Gen Z savers who have mid- to long-term goals.
-For example, if you're socking away money for a down payment, you could put it in a money market account.
+This type of account may be good for saving for mid- to long-term goals.
+For example, if you're socking away money for a down payment on a home, you could put it in a money market account.
 When it's time to close on a home, you'd be able to draw a check from your account to pay those costs.

-One thing Gen Z should keep in mind is the early withdrawal penalty that may apply for withdrawing money from a CD before it matures.
-This penalty could cause you to forfeit some or all of the interest earned.
+One thing to keep in mind is the early withdrawal penalty that may apply for withdrawing money from a CD before it matures.
+Federal law imposes a minimum penalty of seven days' simple interest but there is no maximum penalty, which means banks and credit unions could require you to forfeit up to all the interest earned.

 Individual Retirement Accounts (IRAs)